 - Deception: He disguises himself to mislead, appearing in various forms to confuse (Hadith, Sahih Muslim 4.675).

-- Command over Shayatin: He directs evil jinn to spread mischief, though his authority is limited by divine will (Quran 15:42).
+- Command over Shayatin: He directs evil Jinn to spread mischief, though his authority is limited by divine will (Quran 15:42).

 - Inducing Disobedience: He encourages defiance against God, as seen in his own rebellion (Quran 38:74-75).